 Cataract Treatment Procedure

-Cataract removal surgery usually takes about 30 to 40 minutes and most people go home from hospital a few hours later.
-It is usually done with a local anesthetic, which means you will be awake during the operation but you won’t feel any pain.
+Cataract removal surgery usually takes about 30 to 40 minutes and most of the patients go home from the day clinic a few hours later.
+It is usually done with a local anaesthetic, which means you will be awake during the operation but you won’t feel any pain.
 You can talk to the operating team if you need any assurance.
-The local anesthetic may involve drops and an injection or just drops.
+The local anaesthetic takes the form of eye drops.

 As you are awake during the operation, you will be able to hear what is happening in the operating room.
 You can also communicate with the ophthalmologist and the nurses who are on hand to reassure you.
 Because the eye is anaesthetised and your pupil is dilated, you may be able to see some lights and movement but not the details of the instruments used.